-This course focuses on reviewing foundational issues related to conducting violence risk assessment and management interviews and provides a discussion of various styles, techniques, and questions that can be used to gather data during a clinical interview.
-It will also focus on special issues that arise within this context including current mental status, mental disorder, violent thoughts, and malingering.
-Participants will be given an opportunity build their skills in this area through practice cases.
+This course focuses on reviewing foundational issues related to conducting a violence risk assessment and management interviews and provides a discussion of various styles, techniques, and questions that can be used to gather data during a clinical interview.
+The course also focuses on special issues that arise within this context including current mental status, mental disorder, violent thoughts, and malingering.
+Participants are given an opportunity to build their skills in this area through practice cases.

 This course is relevant for mental health professionals who conduct forensic evaluations or who intend to add forensic evaluation to their practice.
 This course is for beginner, intermediate, and advanced level clinicians.